neha-shah-ns/bank-marketing/README.md

 * CODE: This includes R files of initial EDA as well as code for each model utilized.

 * DATA: In addition to the UCI website, the bank_full dataset we analyzed can be found here to download.

-* FINAL CODE: This includes our entire code for EDA combined into one RMD file.

-* FINAL REPORT: We have written a 8-10 page report available as a PDF to download.

-* OTHER RESOURCES: N/A

-* PROGRESS REPORT: Here is a draft of our final report available for download as a pdf.

-* PROJECT PROPOSAL: Here we outline the grounds for our project and what we attempt to explore.

-* PROPOSAL PRESENTATION: This includes our ppt slides for our proposal presentation which can be found here.
-To watch the video presentation, please go to  https://www.youtube.com/watch?v=ZclsIvkVix0

-* VISIUALIZATIONS: N/A

 Contributors: Neha Shah, Michael Holley, Suganya Natarajan, Divya Chandrasekaran